Provincie-Zuid-Holland/satellite-images-datascience/README.md

 Through out this document we will be referring to image object detection and image segmentation as segmentation.

+Further more a model is made on annotations found in make_train_model_on_annotations_coepelduynen.ipynb

 # Dependencies.
 If you are a Windows user you have to install the dependencies via wheels.
 The wheels for the following dependencies should be downloaded from https://www.lfd.uci.edu/~gohlke/pythonlibs/: